danderson00/tribe.storage/README.md

 The store method accepts a single object or array of objects and persists these objects to the object store.

+If a keyPath has been specified, and an entity's key value matches an existing entity in the store, the existing entity will be updated.

 If both a keyPath and autoIncrement have been specified, the stored object has the keyPath property set to the latest autoIncrement value.

 The store function returns a promise, the result of which is the updated object.